codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 variable `excerpt`.

 Yes, a function invocation can `yield something`.
 This idea is borrowed from mathematics.
-To make a function able to yield a value, a statement is used to `return` a value at the end of the function definition.
+To make a function able to yield, a statement is used to `return` a value at the end of the function definition.

 `JS code:`
 <script src="https://gist.github.com/codenart/d263325733a166cbf9034ba69a74b25d.js">